TrebledJ/fractons/README.md

 * Daily quests! 🤠
 * SFX and background music 🎵
 * Floating fractions in the background (with the occasional secret! 🤫)
-* Notifications to notify you when you level up, complete a quest, or earned an achievement
+* Notifications to notify you when you level up, complete a quest, or earn an achievement

 ## Showcase